top of page

 Together, these three facsimiles testify of the Abrahamic Covenant: prayer and supplication (Facsimile 1), creation and eternal order (Facsimile 2), and exaltation in God’s presence (Facsimile 3).
 Ancient Egyptians sought resurrection through Osiris, but we see in these symbols a foreshadowing of Christ’s resurrection and the promise that all may rise and enter God’s presence through covenant.

-FRIDAY Day 5 – Valley of the Kings & Flight to Cairo
+THURSDAY Day 6 – Valley of the Kings & Flight to Cairo

 Explore the Valley of the Kings.